-Any PCI-X, memory, microprocessor, and VRM LED can be lit again without ac power after you remove the microprocessor tray so that you can isolate a problem.
+Any memory, microprocessor, or VRM LED can be lit again without ac power after you remove the microprocessor tray so that you can isolate a problem.
 After ac power has been removed from the server, power remains available to these LEDs for up to 24 hours.

-To view the PCI-X, memory, microprocessor, and VRM LEDs, press and hold the light-path-diagnostics button on the PCI-X board, memory card, or microprocessor board for 30 seconds to light the error LEDs.
+To view the memory, microprocessor, or VRM LEDs, press and hold the light path diagnostics button on the memory card or on the microprocessor board briefly to light the error LEDs.